 |Objects||Files||Tables & Views||Nessie is focused on tracking versions of tables using a well-known set of open table formats.
 Nessie’s capabilities are integrated into the particular properties of these formats.
 Git is focused on the generalized problem of tracking arbitrary files (buckets of bytes).|

 While we describe the reasoning and differences above, we actually support running Nessie on top of Git.
 In fact, the first version of Nessie was built on top of Git.
 Once implemented, we then evaluated it against one of our key design criterion.
 This

 design criterion was to support commits in the situation where there are 100,000 tables and each table is changing every 5 minutes.
 (For reference, the 5 minutes comes from community guidance on commit speed per table for Iceberg.
 The 100,000 tables comes from various users we’ve worked with before.)
 The math for this comes out to ~333 commits/second.

 Using the design goal above, we looked at the major Git service providers to evaluate their performance.
 We saw an average commit turn-around speed of 1-5/s for most services (GitHub, Azure Git, AWS Git, etc.).
 Worse case commit latency were >20s for a single commit.

 Given this initial result, things were not looking good.
 We took one more attempt to try to achieve the performance requirements using Git.
 We built a custom storage mechanism for the awesome JGit library.
 This showed better promise, providing up to 20/commits second when run against DynamoDB.
 However, it was still insufficient.
 As such, we ultimately built our own commit kernel to power Nessie.

-In Nessie, we continue to include an experimental backing store built on top of JGit.
-This serves as both a good trial tool and homage to git.
+In Nessie, we do not continue to include a backing store built on top of JGit.

 So Which is Better¶